-I base at least the first three session on John Gottman’s relationship therapy model where the couple can get to know me better and we take a high level look at the concerns that are bringing them to relationship counseling.
-Often, I’ll meet with each individual privately for half a session to give them a chance to share their side without fear of upsetting their partner.
-Plus, between the first and second session, each person privately completes a secure, online questionnaire that helps me understand their lives and their relationship on a deeper level.
+During the first few sessions, I am getting to know you as a couple, you are getting to know me better, and we take a high level look at the concerns that are bringing them to relationship counseling.
+Often, I’ll meet with each individual privately the second time we meet to give them a chance to share their side without fear of upsetting their partner.

 Relationships Are Critical to the Rest of Life

 There are two things I truly love about this work.
 First is that because I’m a deep thinker and understand on an instinctual level the broad ramifications of a happy, healthy relationship, I get a lot of fulfillment out of knowing the work we do in relationship therapy impacts future generations.
 The other is that because relationships are so central to people’s lives, there’s a lot of emotion and energy in the room during couples therapy.
 I love that!
 It’s never boring and there are so many avenues and challenges to explore.

 In my personal life, my work as a marriage therapist has helped with my own relationship.
 My husband has his strengths and weaknesses and we have challenges just like any other relationship.
 My work has helped me be a better wife and truly appreciate what we have together.

 I’ve also learned that our childhoods and personal histories have a big impact on our relationships.
 Knowing and understanding what your partner is struggling with and how they’ve brought it into the relationship can often make a huge difference in how you relate to each other.
 And it’s sort of true about opposites attracting, so it can be hard to bridge that gap sometimes without a marriage counselor to guide you.